-We have designed a novel consistency framework that adopts optimistic replication approach to ensure eventual consistency between annotation tools where replicated Distributed Annotation Records (DARs) are stored.
-Our proposed framework CFDAR supports collaboration among DARs, which are replicas of the same document, kept at various web-based annotation tools.
-An overview of the proposed architecture design appears in Figure 3-4.
+We have designed a novel Hybrid Consistency Framework that supports collaboration and maintains consistency among Distributed Annotation Records (DARs), which are replicas of the same document, kept at various web-based annotation tools.
+An overview of the proposed architecture design appears in Figure 4-2.